California protests at Trayvon Martin verdict peaceful

 In San Francisco, about 150 people gathered at a rally that went off without incident on the steps of San Francisco City Hall on Tuesday evening.

-Lynn Banks, 55, an account manager who attended the protest with her son, said Zimmerman's acquittal left her heartbroken.
+Lynn Banks, 55, an account manager who attended the protest with her son, recounted that news of Zimmerman's acquittal left her feeling heartbroken.

 "My first thought was there is no hope for my son coming up in this world," she said.
 "We pass a Zimmerman every day - a wannabe cop that has an issue with young black men."